zhaben/zhaben.github.io/_posts/2019-10-01-logistic-regression.md

 Logistic regression is a classification algorithm, which means that it predicts which class, or group, a data point is likely to fall into.
 There can be two classes (binomial logistic regression), or multiple classes (multinomial logistic regression).

-In a logistic regression the outcome, while the independent variale, or explanatory variable, remains continuous, the dependent variable, takes a value between 0 and 1, which can be interpreted as a probability.
+In a logistic regression the outcome, while the explanatory variable (independent variable), remains continuous, the outcome (dependent variable) takes on a value between 0 and 1, which can be interpreted as a probability.

 The probability that a person’s income is greater than 50K is the probability that a person’s income is equal to 1.

+The model is the equation of the curve.

 # Evaluation